 What does it mean to be “neuroaffirming”?

-Whether you’re autistic or experience attention differences/hyperactivity, anxiety, OCD, or any other form of neurodivergence, I believe that your brain can do wonderful things.
+Whether you’re autistic or experience attention differences/hyperactivity, anxiety, OCD, or other forms of neurodivergence, I believe that your brain can do wonderful things.
 I’d like to work with you to help figure out what those things are.
+If I don’t feel like I can meet your clinical or scheduling needs, I’m also happy to offer other neuroaffirming recommendations.

 Who am I?